cybrown/CryptoMessenger/README.md

 Javascript crypted messenger webapp

 #FAQ
-* What browsre can I use ?
+* Which browser can I use ?

 Chrome and Firefow, Safari should work and IE > 9.
 Should work on webkit based mobile devices, and firefox mobile.